-Additionally, the function of certain risks management is performed by other departments of the Bank: Legal department, Strategy and corporate development department, Public and marketing relations department, Internal treasury and Compliance Control Department.
+Additionally, the function of certain risks management is performed by other departments of the Bank: Legal Department, Strategy Development Department, Public and Marketing Relations Department, Internal Treasury Department and Compliance Control Department.

 The Bank's authorized bodies on a regular basis consider the Bank's performance, approve and revise measures to facilitate the early detection of changes in the external and internal factors, and to minimize the adverse consequences for the Bank.